Hollands Wood Campsite

-In late June I decided to head to the New Forest, eventually staying at Hollands Wood campsite.
+In late June I decided to head to the New Forest, my accommodation of choice being Hollands Wood campsite.
 It is one of a number of campsites operated by Camping in the Forest which is a partnership between The Camping and Caravanning Club and the Forestry Commission.

-Like most Camping in the Forest campsites, Hollands Wood campsite provides showers and toilets but not electric hookups.
+Like most Camping in the Forest campsites, Hollands Wood campsite New Forest provides showers and toilets but not electric hookups.
 As a result of this I decided to break my journey at Carron Caravan and Camping Site, a small site within the New Forest with no showers but electric hookups for £12.00 a night.
 While there I charged up the leisure batteries, Ring Professional PowerPack and my thumbsUp!
 Dual Power Bank.

 Hollands Wood campsite – An overview

 I arrived at Hollands Wood campsite at about 1:00pm Tuesday and paid my £15.00 fee.
 I was shown to my grass pitch with plenty of space around me.
 There were some motorhomes and caravans in sight but this site seems to attract mostly tents.
 Hollands Wood campsite is a huge site with a total of 600 pitches but was not busy midweek.
 Facilities included showers, toilets, laundry and a dish washing area.
 Since I had laundry to do I was pleased to discover that a wash was £3.00.
 This is 50p cheaper than club sites and the machines were huge.
 As a result I was able to clean everything in just one load.
 Driers were 20p for 8 minutes.
 On the downside there don’t seem to be enough showers for such a large site with queues at peak times, so I used my own shower.